valeoai/obsnet/README.md

 #### CamVid
 CamVid Dataset can be download here: http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/

 The CamvidOOD dataset is composed of the same number of images as the classic CamVid.
 However, each image of the testing set contains an out-of-distribution animal.
-The link to download the dataset will be released soon.
-Once it is downloaded, execute the following line in your shell:
+You can download the CamVidOOD split in the release "CamVid OOD".
+Once CamVid and CamVidOOD are downloaded, execute the following line in your shell:

+    $ cd /path/where/you/download/camvidood/
+    $ unzip CamVidOOD.zip
-    $ mv -r /path/to/Dataset/CamVid_OOD/test_ood/ /path/to/Dataset/Camvid/
+    $ mv -r /path/where/you/download/CamVidOOD/test_ood/ /path/to/dataset/CamVid/
-    $ mv -r /path/to/Dataset/CamVid_OOD/test_ood.txt /path/to/Dataset/Camvid/
+    $ mv -r /path/where/you/download/CamVidOOD/test_ood.txt /path/to/dataset/CamVid/
-    $ mv -r /path/to/Dataset/CamVid_OOD/testannot_ood/ /path/to/Dataset/Camvid/
+    $ mv -r /path/where/you/download/CamVidOOD/testannot_ood/ /path/to/dataset/CamVid/

 Folder Structure: